eTech-Source/commerce-karma-components-light/README.md

 - If `CK-email` or the `email` filters is not specified **nothing** will be returned.
 - If all filters or query params are specified and the customer still doesn't exist the customer will automatically be added to Commerce Karma.

+### injectCustomerMini
+Inject one customer rating into your application in to a small a widget.

+#### Props
+- `filters: {name?: string, email?: string, city?: string}`: An optional  property allowing for custom filtering of customers.
+- The `email` field is the only exact matching field, the others do not filter customers.

+#### Built in behavior
+- When the query string is appended to the url the display customer(s).
+Query params include: `CK-name, CK-email, CK-city`.
+- The `CK-email` field is the only exact matching field, the others do not filter customers.
+- If `CK-email` or the `email` filters is not specified **nothing** will be returned.

+**Note:** that the customer will not automatically be added with this component.

 ### injectReviews
 Render a customer with a list of up to three of their most recent reviews.